mbyrne805/finet/README.md

 The monthly stock data is displayed in chart form on the UI with a React library.

 ### Story 2:
 As a user, after I successfully search for a stock and view its summary data, I want to have the choice to persist it in the graph database by associating it to a node entity and creating a relationship between the stock and one or more relevant tags.
 The relationships are represented as edges between the stock node and any selected tag nodes.
 I select tags to use as the other nodes in the relationships by using the relationship input feature in the UI.
 Pre-made tags will automatically appear when entering text in this feature and can be selected using a drop-drown menu.
-After they are selected, I use a button to finalize the action and persist the stock entities and relationships in the database.
+After tags are selected, I use a button to finalize the action and persist the stock entities and relationships in the database.

 Suggested data:
 Previously selected stock symbol to use for creation of the stock node entity